Next Start

 Automotive service managers oversee and ensure the smooth operation of the service department.
 Their duties might include:

-• Hiring and training employees
+• Hiring and training employees.

-• Maintaining and company’s service standards
+• Maintaining company’s service standards.

-• Building customer relationships
+• Building customer relationships.

-• Setting and planning for department goals and objectives
+• Setting and planning for department goals and objectives.

-• Managing parts and supply inventory
+• Managing parts and supply inventory.

 Service managers need to combine automotive technology knowledge with strong management skills.
 Doing so should help them understand how to assess their department's overall progress and ensure goals are met.